 Vahid Ebadat, Ph.D., M.Inst.P, MIEE, C.Eng., C.Phys. is the Chief Technical Officer of Chilworth and CEO of Chilworth Asia Pacific.
 He has worked extensively as a process and operational hazards consultant for the chemical, pharmaceutical and food industries.
 Dr. Ebadat is a regular speaker at training courses on gas and vapor flammability, dust explosions, and controlling electrostatic hazards.
 He is a member of NFPA 77 Technical Committee on Static Electricity, NFPA 654 Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particular Solids and ASTM E27 Committee on Hazard Potential of Chemicals.
 Dr. Ebadat’s research has culminated in the publication of numerous technical papers and articles.

-Thaddeus C. Speed, physicist and safety professional, is the Technical Director for Chilworth Technologies’ explosives testing and analysis division, Safety Consulting Engineers, Inc. Mr. Speed has more than 25 years experience in hazards analysis, process and system safety, and in testing, evaluating and characterizing explosives and other energetic materials.
+Thaddeus C. Speed, physicist and safety professional, is the Senior Technical Engineer for Chilworth Technologies’ explosives testing and analysis division, Safety Consulting Engineers, Inc. Mr. Speed has more than 25 years experience in hazards analysis, process and system safety, and in testing, evaluating and characterizing explosives and other energetic materials.
 He has published numerous papers on electrostatic discharge safety (ESD), explosives testing methods, ignition and initiation phenomena, in-process classification of energetic materials, and similar topics.
 B.S.
 Physics and Astronomy (1984); Certified Safety Professional (1994); approved by the DOT to examine explosives and recommend classifications (per 49 CFR 173.56) (1999).

 Mr. Speed’s explosives process hazards and characterization expertise is further enhanced by an in-depth understanding of system safety and the inter-related areas of facility siting, regulatory compliance, process safety management, material characterization and incident analysis.
 He has developed courses and trained government officials, plant managers, other safety professionals and line operators in various aspects of explosives safety, both as general courses and as tailored training for specific issues, companies and operations.